Fibrations by plane quartic curves with a canonical moving singularity: A singular prime that is a canonical divisor

 \section{A singular prime that is a canonical divisor}

 Let $F|K$ be a one-dimensional separable function field of genus $g=3$ in characteristic $p=2$.
 Suppose it is geometrically rational, i.e., the extended function field $\ov K F|\ov K$ has genus $\ov g=0$.
-According to \cite[p.~162]{St88}, the first and second Frobenius pullbacks $F_1|K$ and $F_2|K$ of $F|K$ have genera $g_1\leq 1$ and $g_2=0$.
+According to \cite[Corollary~2.7]{HiSt22}, the first and second Frobenius pullbacks $F_1|K$ and $F_2|K$ of $F|K$ have genera $g_1\leq 1$ and $g_2=0$.
 If $g_1=0$ then the function field $F|K$ is hyperelliptic, because then $F_1|K$ is a quadratic subfield of genus zero.
 Therefore, as our interest in this paper lies in non-hyperelliptic function fields, we assume in this section that $g_1=1$, which means that $F_1|K$ is a quasi-elliptic function field, i.e., there is a unique prime $\pp$ of $F|K$ whose restriction $\pp_1$ to $F_1|K$ is singular, with geometric singularity degree $\de(\pp_1)=1$.
-Since $\delta(\pp_1)-\delta(\pp_2) \leq \frac 12 (\delta(\pp)-\delta(\pp_1))$ by \cite[Proposition~3.5]{St88}, it follows that $\delta(\pp) \geq 3$, and therefore, by Rosenlicht's genus drop formula, $\delta(\pp)=3$ and $\pp$ is the only singular prime of $F|K$.
-As follows from Theorem~\ref{2023_05_26_02:00} (or \cite[Theorem~2.21]{HiSt22}), the restricted prime $\pp_3$ is always rational, but the non-singular prime $\pp_2$ may not.
+Since $\delta(\pp_1)-\delta(\pp_2) \leq \frac 12 (\delta(\pp)-\delta(\pp_1))$ by \cite[Proposition~2.4]{HiSt22}, it follows that $\delta(\pp) \geq 3$, and therefore, by Rosenlicht's genus drop formula, $\delta(\pp)=3$ and $\pp$ is the only singular prime of $F|K$.

 In this section we investigate the class of function fields $F|K$ satisfying the above properties, plus the additional condition that the divisor $\pp$ is canonical.
+Our analysis builds on Section~\ref{2023_06_20_17:00}, which supplies a full description of the quasi-elliptic Frobenius pullbacks $F_1|K$.
+As follows from Theorem~\ref{2023_05_26_02:00} (or \cite[Theorem~2.24]{HiSt22}), the restricted prime $\pp_3$ is always rational.
+However, the non-singular prime $\pp_2$ can be rational or non-rational.

 \begin{thm} A one-dimensional separable function field $F|K$ of characteristic $p=2$ and genus $g = 3$ is geometrically rational and admits a prime $\pp$ such that $\de(\pp) = 3$, $\de(\pp_1) = 1$, and such that $\pp$ is a canonical divisor, if and only if $F|K$ can be put into one of the following normal forms.